Using psychology to learn psychology

 Prompts

 • What is a z-score?
 If they don’t know does it matter?
-Probably not… If time, extend with a discussion about how to read papers where they don’t understand all the technical details.
+Probably not… If time, extend with a discussion about how to read papers where they don’t understand all the technical details (hint: you can still think critically about studies, even when technical details are unfamiliar — academics do this all the time).

 • Where are the differences between groups?
 Are they big enough to matter?
 What do we mean by “matter”?
 How can we judge?
-Aim is to highlight that the effect size is what really matters.
-We could be very sure about a tiny (irrelevant) effect.
+Aim is to highlight that the effect size is what we care about.
+Contrast: we could be very sure about a tiny (and irrelevant) effect.

 • Why might there be a difference, conceptual > factual?
-Can they think of topics from A-level which might be relevant here: In the UK syllabus they could have covered:
+Can they think of topics from A-level which might be relevant here?
+In the UK syllabus they might have covered:

 • Depth of processing and impact on memory: do laptops encourage shallow verbatim transcription vs. longhand → elaborative rehearsal?